fabiommendes/boxed/INSTALL.rst

 The easiest way to install boxed is using pip::

-    $ python -m pip install boxed
+    $ sudo python -m pip install boxed

 This will fetch the archive and its dependencies from the internet and install it for you.
-You may need to pick either ``python2``` or ``python3`` in order to adjust for the correct python version.
+You may need to run ``python3`` in order to select the correct python version.

 If you download the tarball, unpack it, and execute::

-    $ python setup.py install
+    $ sudo python setup.py install

-In either case, it is possible to perform local user installs by appending the ``--user`` option.
+This package must be installed as the superuser since it requires priviledges to set the correct capabilities to the ``python_boxed`` interpreter.

 Troubleshoot
 ------------

-Windows users may find that these command will only works if typed from Python's installation directory.

 Some Linux distributions (e.g. Ubuntu) install Python without installing pip.
 Please install it before.
 If you don't have root privileges, download the